On the last day of your birth month, your license will expire. In order to renew you will be required to meet the following:

 TRAINING AND EDUCATION

-All security guard training courses must be Board approved.
-Please (click here) for a list of all Board approved training courses and instructors (including Firearms).
+Security guard training must be with the Board approved curriculum by a Board approved instructor.
+Please (click here) for a list of all Board approved security guard instructors (including Firearms).